A more detailed analysis of the Accord on digital connectivity

 On 18 February, details were published of an accord (“the Accord”), signed by the Church of England’s NCIs, DCMS and Defra, which encourages the Church of England to use its buildings and other property to improve broadband, mobile and Wi-Fi connectivity for local communities.
 The main features of the Accord are summarized below and the implications considered.

-The government Press Release provides an overview of the initiative and a link to the Accord document.
+The government Press Release provides an overview of the initiative and a link to the document, Church of England and HM Government, Joint Accord on Use of Church land and buildings to support digital connectivity, 18 February 2018 (a.k.a. “the Accord”).
 The Notes to Editors include links to detailed guidance on the installation of telecoms equipment in churches by from the Church of England and Historic England.
 The DCMS Guidance, Broadband Delivery UK, was updated earlier in the month.

 The objective of the Accord is:

 “to set out our common understanding of the benefits which may result from improved digital connectivity, and the aspirations of the NCIs and HMG in relation to the use of Church land and buildings (“Church property”) to support digital connectivity, in particular through the hosting of infrastructure to provide broadband, mobile and Wi-Fi connectivity to areas where this is currently sub-optimal”.

 It also identifies a number of actions the NCIs and HMG propose to take “in the interests of promoting improved digital connectivity”: However, in terms of its legal implications, the document states: